burtondaniel/udemy-angular-notes/README.md

 # udemy-angular-notes
 https://www.udemy.com/the-complete-guide-to-angular-2
-Notes from an angular 2 course on Udemy.
+Notes from the above angular 2 course on Udemy.

 ## 11. A Basic Project Setup using Bootstrap for Styling
 You can add libraries (css and js) using NPM.